Applying a new speaker cloth

 the side and the long sides of the frame.

-When I had a suitable tension, I fixed the board again.
+When I had a suitable tension, I fixed the sides again.

 After that, I used tape again to straighten the fabric and attach it to